tranSMART-Foundation/transmart/dalliance-plugin/README.md

 ### How to Use:

-Dalliance plugin can be embedded in your transmart application by include it in transmartApp's BuildConfig.groovy to have dalliance-plugin for transmart and add The Hyve repository
+The dalliance plugin can be embedded in your transmart application by including it in transmartApp's BuildConfig.groovy to have dalliance-plugin for transmart and add The Hyve repository

 ```
      plugins {
             ..
-            runtime ':dalliance-plugin:19.0'
+            runtime ':dalliance-plugin:19.1'
             ..
     }